27Lyn/app-dev./README.md

 Steven Isaac

 ### REVIEWS
 >A Walk to Remember is based on the book by Nicholas Sparks.
 Mandy Moore plays Jamie Sullivan, a Christian and daughter of a Baptist minister.
 Shane West plays "bad boy" Landon Carter.
-Pair are inexorably drawn together as they navigate their way through high schoo
+Pair are inexorably drawn together as they navigate their way through high school.

 ## CONCLUSION